Life0fBrian/Cura-IDEX-mode-plugin/README.md

 ## Changelog:
 - 2023-08-09: Creation of this project
 - 2023-08-15: Updated plugin to v0.0.2 - depending on IDEX mode the second extruder becomes disabled - adaption of build plate width still in progress.
+- 2023-08-17: Updated plugin to v0.1.0 - optimized code and added adaption of built plate width depending on selected IDEX mode.